ZacharyIrlbeck/take-home-1/log.md

 Hmmm ... it looks like I forget to update the inital X and Y for a circle in the mouseup event, and that the x and y offsets aren't being updated at all ...

+Okay so looks like I forget to set the x and y offsets to the new current position of the circle in the onMouseDown event handler.
+I'm still not 110% understanding the math/necessity for the 3 variables all together, but putting that in it is more or less working, with the exception of changing between the circles.
+I'm guessing I'm going to have to store the last offset for each one seperately.